 - Preheat your griddle over medium heat.
 In a medium bowl, whisk together melted butter and sweetener until combined.
 Add in the pumpkin puree, and vanilla extract.
 Mix to combine, then whisk in the eggs one by one.

 - In a separate bowl, combine your coconut flour, baking powder, pumpkin pie spice, salt and xanthan gum.
 Sift the dry ingredients into the bowl of wet ingredients.
 Combine your wet and dry ingredients and mix until well combined.
 Then, pour the milk of choice in slowly until the batter is pretty thin.

 - Cook until some bubbles form, about 1-2 minutes on each side.
 Flip, and cook for another 2-3 minutes.
 Flip, and cook for another 2-3 minutes.
-Top with more butter, powdered sweetener, whipped cream, nuts, chocolate chips, or whatever you wish!
+Top with more butter, sugar-free syrup, powdered sweetener, whipped cream, nuts, chocolate chips, or whatever you wish!

-- Store in an airtight container for up to 3 days.
+- Store in an airtight container for up to 3 days in the fridge.

 - The following nutrition facts are for the pancakes only & no toppings.